Today’s HR relies a lot on employer branding and candidate experience in the recruitment process.

 - 64% of job seekers say they would reconsider taking a job at a company if they heard of cases of poor employee treatment.
-Employee experience thus plays a major role.
+Employee experience and work environment thus plays a major role.

-- 68% of Millennials visit a company’s social media channels to evaluate its employer branding strategies.
+- 68% of Millennials visit a company’s social media channels in addition to its career site to evaluate its employer branding strategies.

 However, above everything, top talent always considers your employer value proposition (EVP) in addition to analyzing how well you maintain your employer brand on various channels.
 EVP forms an integral part of employer branding.